go140point6/xahl-node/README.md

 there are other options in the vars file to, like;

-you can choose to use/install certbot for a SSL via lets encrypt. useful if behind another instance of nginx/NginxProxyManager etc
+you can choose to opt out in installing and using certbot (SSL via lets encrypt), this is useful if install is behind another instance of nginx/NginxProxyManager etc

 ---

 ### Nginx related

-All the domain specific config is contained in the file `NGX_CONF_NEW`/`USER_DOMAIN` so a file named same as domain name (in the directory specified in the vars file)
+All the domain specific config is contained in the file `NGX_CONF_NEW`/xahau (this and `default` is deleted, and recreated when running the script)

 logs are held at /var/log/nginx/